 How to live mortgage free

 The average mortgage costs £45,000 in interest over 25 years.
 Clear it early and not only will you have peace of mind knowing you own the roof over your head, you’ll also save yourself tens of thousands of pounds in interest.
-Here’s how to do it.
+Here’s how to become mortgage free.

 1. Lower your interest rate